 I have since learned that this is the fruit of the noni tree.
 It is edible (though not too tasty) and not poisonous (if you don’t eat too many).
 Proponents claim that the noni fruit and its juice can treat a wide variety of health problems, ranging from cancer to senility to psoriasis.
 Science hasn’t backed up these claims, so if you get a case of psoriasis, see a doctor.
 The noni fruit has also been used in many commercial skin and hair care products.
 Go ahead and slather it on if you need to moisturize, just don’t expect a cure for cancer.

-Posted in response to It IS easy being green!
+Posted in response to the weekly photo challenge It IS easy being green!

 This is the bottom of Wailua waterfall in Kauai, Hawaii.
 It was huge and rushing and loud.
 There were at least four signs that said KEEP OUT and DANGER and suchlike.
 One sign said PEOPLE HAVE DIED HERE.
 A local guy told us there was a trail and that we’d be A-OKAY, so naturally we hopped the fence.
 The hike was not too long, but it was very muddy and involved ropes attached to trees.
 At the bottom we discovered a beautiful rainbow, with a second shadow rainbow, and the entire population of Kauai’s mosquitos.
 The weather was pretty good on the way down.
 The last 20 feet on the way up it started raining cats and dogs.
 Hooray!